mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 NumPy arrays spread around on our cluster, coordinated by our single Dask array.
 This takes a while, about five minutes.
 We're mostly network bound here (Janelia's servers are not co-located with our compute nodes).
-Here is a parallel profile of the computation.
-You can see every Python function that ran over time on every worker (y-axis).
+Here is a parallel profile of the computation as an interactive [Bokeh](http://bokeh.pydata.org/en/latest/) plot; there will be a few of these throughout the blogpost.
+You can see every Python function that ran over time on every worker (y-axis) in our cluster.
 You can hover over each rectangle (task) for more information on what kind of task it was, how long it took, etc..
+In the image below, purple rectangles are `skimage.io.imread` calls and red rectangles are data transfer between workers in our cluster.
+Click the magnifying glass icons in the upper right of the image to enable zooming tools.

 <iframe src="https://cdn.rawgit.com/mrocklin/e09cad939ff7a85a06f3b387f65dc2fc/raw/fa5e20ca674cf5554aa4cab5141019465ef02ce9/task-stream-image-load.html"
         width="800" height="400"></iframe>